invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 Immediately, you can notice results tend to converge -that is, results with low `-s` (step) values are often indicative of results with high `-s` values.

 You can also notice how DDIM and PLMS eventually tend to converge to K-sampler results as steps are increased.
-Among K-samplers, K_HEUN seems to be the quickest to converge.
+Among K-samplers, K_HEUN and K_DPM_2 seem to be the quickest to converge.
 And finally, K_DPM_2_A and K_EULER_A seem to do a bit of their own thing and don't keep much similarity with the rest of the samplers.

 ### **Batch generation speedup**